 CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-When considering a grinder for espresso there's a basic recommendation to get as much grinder as you can afford.
-If your budget for an espresso machine and grinder is say $500 most will tell you to put $250 towards the grinder and $250 towards the machine.
+When considering a grinder for espresso there's a basic recommendation to get as expensive a grinder as you can afford.
+If your budget for an espresso machine and grinder is say $500 at most, folks will tell you to put $250 towards the grinder and $250 towards the machine.
 Today we take a look at the Smart Grinder Pro from Breville.
 It’s available for under $250 but has a set of features that honestly blows away most other grinders at the same price.
-I’m convinced the Smart Grinder Pro is a game changer.
-Programmable precision timed grinding using hardened steel conical burrs.
+I’m convinced the Smart Grinder Pro is a game changer: programmable precision timed grinding using hardened steel conical burrs.

-Plus it has programmability options like no other grinder at this price.
+Plus, it has programmability options like no other grinder at this price.
 In each of the four basic coarseness ranges you can set a grind time down to two tenths of a second.
-After that, you can change the number of shots or cups and the grinder automatically calculates the proper grind time.
-So let’s say you go between brewing espresso, drip and press coffee. once you’ve got a basic dose set there’s no reprogramming.
-The grinder remembers the timing in each of the ranges and when you change the number of cups the timing adjust automatically to match it.
+After that, you can change the number of shots or cups, and the grinder automatically calculates the proper grind time.
+So let’s say you go between brewing espresso, drip, and press coffee.
+Once you’ve got a basic dose set, there’s no reprogramming.
+The grinder remembers the timing in each of the ranges and when you change the number of cups, the timing adjusts automatically to match it.

 You can also grind manually by pressing and holding either the start button or the portafilter switch.
 The grinder runs a count-up timer when grinding manually.
-The exterior case has a brushed metal finish while competing grinders will tend to have a lot of plastic.
-The one pound capacity bean hopper has an airtight lid with finger pull, and when it’s removed it closes off the bean flow.
+Also, the exterior case has a brushed metal finish while competing grinders will tend to have a lot of plastic.
+The one pound capacity bean hopper has an airtight lid with finger pull, and when it’s removed, it closes off the bean flow.
 So you can take it off to switch out beans without them spilling everywhere.

 The real test for home grinders are dark oily beans done fine for espresso.
 Now it can get through those, but we wouldn’t recommend this grinder to someone doing 10 espressos a day from them.
-On the other hand, if you do a few espressos a day - and they’re not all from dark oily beans - as well as drip and other brew methods, It’ll be hard to find a grinder with this degree of control and user friendliness at this price level.
+On the other hand, if you do a few espressos a day -- and they’re not all from dark oily beans -- as well as drip and other brew methods, it’ll be hard to find a grinder with this degree of control and user friendliness at such a price level.